Wedding (Berlin): Wedding today

 Today, Wedding is one of the poorest areas of Berlin, with a high unemployment rate (almost 26%).
 Almost 17% of the population live on social welfare; 27% live below the poverty line.
 Foreigners make up 30% of the population.
 Low rental costs accompany the poverty in Wedding.
 Therefore, like many inexpensive areas in large cities, it is home to a vibrant artists' community.
 Many galleries have been founded by artists to provide a space for themselves and their peers to showcase their works.
+The statistics used here are long out of date and need updating.

 Wedding has so far not experienced the boom and development of the 1990s in post-reunification Berlin.
 Unlike many other 19th-century working class districts like Prenzlauer Berg, the original character of Wedding has been mostly preserved.
-Recently, however, more and more students and artists have moved to Wedding due to lower rental costs and a fairly high level of quality of life.
-As a result, many new Bohemian cafés, restaurants and clubs, organic food stores and markets have been established, an art-house cinema and an urban gardening project has successfully started and high-brow galleries have moved into the neighborhood.
 It is still said though to be a place to find the Schnauze mit Herz (big mouth and big heart) of the Berlin working class.

+The statistics used above are long out of date and need updating.
+By 2024, the district has also seen quite a long period of moving towards being a desirable part of Berlin to live, especially by the young creative class and that mixes with some of its deprived areas.